TheMetalBit/HashBash/README.md

 * 🧹 New Session command cleanly stops and resets state
 * 🧲 Drag‑and‑drop for hashes/wordlists/rules (via `tkinterdnd2`)
 * 📝 Results automatically exported to `results/results.txt` and opened
-* 🧷 When a session is running, runtime config widgets are hidden to prevent accidental changes

 ---